|Official Name||United States of America|

 The internet country code for U.S.A. is '.us' and as per the 2013 data there were 91,342,000 fixed broadband connections in the country.

 As per the latest census, the 10 most populated cities of the U.S.A. are New York, New York State; Los Angeles, California; Chicago, Illinois; Houston, Texas; Philadelphia, Pennsylvania; Phoenix, Arizona; San Antonio, Texas; San Diego, California; Dallas, Texas and San Jose, California.

 In the U.S.A., more than 200,000 species of life forms are known to have been formally studied and named.
 However, it is believed that this number may not even be half of the total plants, animals and microbes found in the country.
 U.S.A. is considered to have more diverse ecosystems than any other nation in the world and is particularly rich in aquatic life.

 Iconic flora of the U.S.A. includes the Prairie grass of the Prairies, the Giant Redwood of California and the Giant Saguaro cacti found in the US deserts.
 The fauna would include the Grizzly bear, bison, wolf, Prairie dog, rattle snake and alligator.

 U.S.A. has 59 National Parks spread over the 50 states.
 Some of the most visited national parks in the country are the Great Smoky Mountains in North Carolina and Tennessee; the Grand Canyon in Arizona; Yosemite in California; Yellowstone in Idaho, Montana and Wyoming; Olympic in Washington; Rocky Mountain in Colorado; Grand Teton in Wyoming; Zion in Utah; Cuyahoga Valley in Ohio, and Glacier in Montana.

 * For more see our USA national parks map

-In 1700s, Britain gained control of the territories on the east of the Mississippi River; the American Revolution began; the Declaration of Independence was adopted by the Continental Congress; American Independence was acknowledged by Great Britain with the signing of the Treaty of Paris; The Constitution of the United States was ratified; George Washington was elected the first President of the United States and the US Army was established.
+In 1700's Britain gained control of the territories east of the Mississippi River; the American Revolution began; the Declaration of Independence was adopted (July 4, 1776) by the Continental Congress; American Independence was acknowledged by Great Britain with the signing of the Treaty of Paris.